GianlucaGuarini/jquery.html5loader/README.md

 # KNOWN ISSUES
 - Internet Explorer 9 and 10 do not return any value using the method <code>canPlayType</code> on a video or audio element ( http://modernizr.com/docs/#audio ).
 For these browsers we don't preload any HTML5 media format
 - on mobile devices and on the iPad we cannot load any video or audio element because these devices can't preload those kind of elements until the user start dealing with them

-# TODO LIST
-- create a nodejs script that is able to read files in a folder exporting the JSON file needed to preload them